Pik-Fix: Restoring and Colorizing Old Photos

 \section{Introduction}

-While our experience of the visual world are colorful, in earlier days of photography pictures were usually captured as "black and white", i.e. as gray-scale.
+While our experience of the visual world are colorful, in earlier days of photography pictures were usually captured as ``black and white'', i.e. as gray-scale.
 As time elapses, they suffer other degradation as well.
 While consumer service are available for restoring and colorizing old photos, these require significant expertise in image manipulation, which is labour intensive, costly, and time-consuming.
 Thus, developing automated systems that can rapidly and accurately colorize and restore old photos is of interest.

-Recent deep learning based techniques for image restoration and colorization have achieved high levels of performance.
-They have been successfully applied to image denoising~\cite{chen2018learning, meng2020gia}, super-resolution~\cite{ledig2017photo, mei2020dsr}, deblurring~\cite{nah2017deep,tu2022maxim}, and compression~\cite{balle2016end,chen2020proxiqa}.
-Deep learning has also been applied to colorization, but those models generally require large-scale training datasets ~\cite{zhang2016colorful} to obtain favorable performance, which is energy-inefficient, labor-intensive, and time-consuming.
-Towards reducing large data requirements, the authors of \cite{ironi2005colorization,gupta2012image,he2018deep, zhang2019deep} proposed to employ reference/example images to assist colorization of the gray-scale images.
-He \textit{et al.}~\cite{he2018deep}uses separate similarity and colorization networks, the latter operating in the LAB color space.
+Recently, deep learning based techniques have achieved high performance levels on a broad range of computer vision problems~\cite{zhang2016colorful,he2018deep,xu2022v2x,zhao2022tracking,xu2022opv2v,tu2022maxvit,fan2022object,xu2022cobevt, paz2022tridentnetv2, paz2020probabilistic,chen2022model,2022arXiv220913679X,xu2021opencda}.
+They have also been successfully applied to image restoration such as image denoising~\cite{chen2018learning, meng2020gia}, super-resolution~\cite{ledig2017photo, mei2020dsr}, deblurring~\cite{nah2017deep,tu2022maxim}, colorization~\cite{zhang2016colorful,he2018deep}, and compression~\cite{balle2016end,chen2020proxiqa}.
+However, learning-based colorization models generally require large-scale training datasets ~\cite{zhang2016colorful} to obtain favorable performance, which is energy-inefficient, labor-intensive, and time-consuming.
+Towards reducing large data requirements, the authors of \cite{ironi2005colorization,gupta2012image,he2018deep, zhang2019deep} proposed to employ reference/example images to assist colorization of gray-scale images.
+He \textit{et al.}~\cite{he2018deep} uses separate similarity and colorization networks.
 However, since there are inherent ambiguities of the colors of natural objects because of the effects of ambient lighting.
 Better results than pixel-level color matching may be obtained by deriving features that describe the statistical color distributions of the reference pictures.
-In this direction, Yoo \textit{et al.}~\cite{yoo_fewshot} deploy the means and variances of deep color features, but do not utilize second-order~(spatial) distribution models, thereby discarding information descriptive of correlations that exist within image textures and their colors.
+In this direction, Yoo~\cite{yoo_fewshot} deploy the means and variances of deep color features, but do not utilize second-order~(spatial) distribution models, thereby discarding information descriptive of correlations that exist within image textures and their colors.